jiminc77/R2S2R-Block-Stacking/README.md

 2. **Simulating thousands of placement candidates** in Isaac Lab (8184 parallel environments with domain randomization)
 3. **Executing only verified placements** on the real robot (95%+ success rate)

-**Key Innovation**: By validating placements in simulation before execution, we achieve high success rates on unstable configurations while minimizing risk to hardware.

 ## System Architecture

 ```